 Column type 'VALUE' is not recognized

-This is a most likely caused by incorrect order of fields in the file to load.
+This is most likely caused by the incorrect order of fields in the file to load.

-End of record reached while expected to parse column "COLUMN NAME"
+End of the record reached while expected to parse column "COLUMN NAME"

-To fix, modify the CSV format as following:
+To fix, modify the CSV Format as follows: